If you do not maintain your immigration status in Canada, Queens cannot pay you.

 If you think you will not receive a decision regarding your P.R. application before your work permit expires it is important to take these steps at least 5 months before the expiry date:

 § apply for renewal of your work permit.
-IMPORTANT ADVICE REGARDING TRAVEL: If your work permit expires while you are waiting for the renewal to be processed and you leave Canada, you may have difficulty re-entering.
+IMPORTANT NOTE REGARDING TRAVEL: If your work permit expires while you are waiting for the renewal to be processed and you leave Canada, you may have difficulty re-entering.

 § re-apply for OHIP health coverage and a new SIN numberonce you have received the new work permit